liamnamba/assignments/front-end-design.md

 - Norman Chapter 1
 - Shneiderman/Plaisant Chapter 2

-## For Submission: A Front End Design and White Paper
+## For Submission: Front End Design and White Paper
 The title pretty much says it: envision and describe a front end for a pre-existing web service API.
 Many such APIs are freely and publicly available, although many do require some degree of signup.
 The [Programmable Web](http://www.programmableweb.com) blog, especially its [API Directory](http://www.programmableweb.com/category/all/apis), is a good starting point for your “API shopping.”
 For this assignment, you are to:

 - Choose a web service API (the concept of a web service will be described in class, with implementation details to come later)